cloudytuts/website/content/en/tutorials/git/git-branch-cheat-sheet.md

 ```

 ### Delete Local Branches
-Local branches should be removed from your local repository when they have fullfilled this purpose.
+Local branches should be removed from your local repository when they have fulfilled this purpose.
 To remove a branch from your local repository use the `git branch` command with the `-D` flag.

 ```shell
 git branch -D <branch-name>